 A question I am often asked is how I reached this point in my career.
-I currently work in the NHS as a Psychological Wellbeing Practitioner (PWP).
-Achieving a place on the training course is getting more and more difficult each year, with services shortlisting hundreds of applications to eventually offer 4-6 places.
-You may … Continue reading How I became a Trainee Psychological Wellbeing Practitioner
+I worked in the NHS as a Psychological Wellbeing Practitioner (PWP) for two years before becoming a trainee Clinical Associate Psychologist in 2020.
+Achieving a place on the PWP training course is getting more and more difficult each year, with … Continue reading How I became a Trainee Psychological Wellbeing Practitioner

 Happy Mental Health Monday!
 Last week I talked you through low self-esteem and self-criticism and explained how our self-esteem contributes to our mental health.
 This week we are going to focus on self-compassion and how that can keep our soothe system in check.
 What is self-compassion?
 Self-compassion is the act of kindness, understanding, and awareness … Continue reading So, what is Low Self-Esteem?
 Part II: Self-Compassion

 Low self-esteem is something we experience as humans and it affects a lot of us.
 Every one of us will have low self-esteem at one point in our lives and it is especially common in adolescence.
 Many of us are able to overcome this by ourselves where others of us find that what started as … Continue reading So, what is Low Self-Esteem?
 Part I: Self-Criticism